CookiePLMonster/CookiePLMonster.github.io/_games/need-for-speed/need-for-speed-underground.md

 parent-series: "need-for-speed"
 game-series: "need-for-speed-underground"
 order: "need for speed 07"
+disambiguation:
+  this: "the PC version of Need for Speed: Underground"
+  others:
+    - desc: "the PS2 version"
+      link: "_games/need-for-speed/need-for-speed-underground-ps2.md"
 ---

-{:.disclaimer.info}
-This page is for the PC version of Need for Speed: Underground.
-For patches for the PS2 version of Need for Speed: Underground, see [Need for Speed: Underground (PS2)]({% link _games/need-for-speed/need-for-speed-underground-ps2.md %}).